Kuwait 25th Commando Brigade: Development and establishment

 The 1st specialized platoon of the 25th Commando was established in 1960.
-Following the initial establishment, came the forming of 1st company of specialized forces in 1961.
+Following the initial establishment came the forming of 1st company of specialized forces in 1961.
 In 1962, the 1st specialized force unit was formed and operated from the Kuwait 15th Mubarak Armored Brigade.
 During that time, the 1st specialized force unit operated extensively and trained continuously in the deserts of Kuwait.
 As the enlistments of initial specialists increased; their administrative requirements complemented the need.
 As a result, an administrative bureau was in need and due to the unavailability and incapacity of building infrastructures in the remote desert areas of operations; the bureau initially temporarily operated out of a designated training ground.

 Shortly after, the commandos of the 1st specialized force unit were called to operate out of the Kuwait Army's 6th Mechanized Brigade in 1965; known later as the Kuwait 6th Liberation Mechanized Brigade following the liberation of Kuwait during the Gulf War.
 The 1st specialized force unit was moved and the specialized force battalion was officially formed.
 Following in 1966, the forming of 2nd specialized force battalion followed.

 In 1970, both Commando battalions were united and were stationed in the Kuwait 6th Liberation Mechanized Brigade.
 During the same year, an executive military organization order on January 31 1971, was issued and changed the designation of the 1st specialized force battalion to a designated Commando Battalion; similarly, the 2nd specialized force battalion to another designated Commando Battalion.

 In 1972, another executive military organization order was issued; requesting the transformation of the two Commando Battalions to infantry battalions.

 In 1973, the Commando unit was formed and stationed to a location where they were designated as Commando Forces.
 In 1975, Commando Forces established an official commando qualified training ground.
 In 1987, the Commando Forces were redesignated and renamed to Commando Battalion.
 Following in 1994, the Commando battalion was officially known as Commando specialized force.

 With the Lebanese Civil War in 1975, units of the Kuwait 25th Commando Brigade were sent to Lebanon to protect the Kuwaiti Embassy in Beirut.
 In 1993, a small number of 25th CB operators were sent to Somalia.

+In 2015 after the Kuwait mosque bombing the perpetrators fled to Basra, Kuwaiti authorities managed to track them down and send the commandos after them, the commandos entered iraq without the Iraqi government permission which caused a political stir, the commandos successfully eliminated all the perpetrators in less than 14 hours.

+The commandos are responsible for raiding Iraqi dredgers to prevent them from digging in Kuwaiti territorial waters.
+The unit raided a big number of ships carrying supplies and ammunition for the Houthi movement coming from iran.